devMunyi/morning-dew-frontend/README.md

 # 📖 [booking-app ] <a name="about-project"></a>

-> A full-stack app that allows visitors to book rooms and is integrated with stripe payment gateway.
+> A Full-Stack web app that allows users to book rooms and make payment using stripe payment gateway.

 ## 🛠 Built With <a name="built-with"></a>